tylerlewis/twitter/README.md

 Describe any challenges encountered while building the app.

 If given more time, there are a few things I'd like to refactor.
 I'd like to move the profile image and icons code into their own components, to avoid duplicating code.
 Also, there are some places I duplicated Twitter client api call code, where these could be moved into the Tweet class

+To run this app locally, you must create a Keys.plist file in the Twitter group, with two keys... twitterConsumerSecret and twitterConsumerKey from your Twitter app.

 ## License